 I attended undergraduate school in Santa Clara and San Jose.
 My first career was in law enforcement.
 Promoting quickly, I served as a uniformed officer, as a detective in the investigations division, as a supervisor and watch commander in field operations, and in the department's administration.
 During my time with the department, I supervised the officers in the traffic investigation division, and I have personally investigated hundreds of motor vehicle collisions, which gives me an invaluable background for now handling personal injury cases as a lawyer.

-In my later years with the department, I worked directly for the office of the chief of police, handling both sensitive personnel investigations, employee selection, grant writing, and budgeting matters.
-During this time, I also served the as the legal-liaison between the department, the district attorney's office, and the city attorney's office.
+In my later years with the department, I worked directly for the office of the Chief of Police, handling sensitive personnel investigations, employee selection, grant writing and budgeting matters.
+During this time, I also served as the legal-liaison between the department, the county district attorney's office, and the city attorney's office.

 I became active on both a local and statewide basis in advocacy and policy making for law enforcement and government employer-employee relations.
 I served as President of the Peace Officers’ Association and on a number of statewide committees, having been appointed by the Governor, by the Peace Officers Research Association of California, and by the Commission on Peace Officer Standards and Training.
 I participated in a number of local and statewide political campaigns for individual candidates, in support of or in opposition to bills introduced in the legislature, and in several cases involving the initiative process.
 It was during this time that I became increasingly interested in the practice of law.